27, Mar 2015 - Volusia, FL Volusia County man faces life in prison for armed robbery

-OCALA, Fla.
-(AP) — A north Florida man has been sentenced to life in prison for killing two women who helped raise him and injuring another woman.
+LAKELAND — A central Florida man has been sentenced to life in prison for the brutal killing of his grandmother.

 05, Apr 2014 - Volusia, FL Man gets life for fatally shooting ex-girlfriend